pedwoo/matrix_transposition/README.md

 ### 1.2 Common applications

-Matrices and transposition play crucial roles in various fields, including:
+Matrices are widely used throughout various scientific fields, as they can encode a very large amount of information in a compact manner.
+Their importance lies in the ability to represent and apply both linear and non-linear transformations, which is one of their primary applications.
+The fields in which matrices and transposition play a crucial role include:

 -   **Deep learning**: Particularly withing neural networks and convolutional layers, where data often requires reshaping or alignment for specific layer operations.
 Large input batches may need to be transposed to fit model expectations.
 -   **Graphics and image processing**: Operations like rotations, reflections, and texture mapping are used extensively, where matrix transposition facilitates precise image representation and manipulations.